lurchmath/second-order-matching/to-dos.md

   `solve` function calls `alphaConvert` (in the `SIMPLIFICATION` case) with a guaranteed new variable relative to the current constraint list, so investigate to determine whether this needs fixing or not.

-## Moving beyond OpenMath

-- Update all docs to describe this new paradigm.